-SUMMARY: This study was a twin study (identical twin).
+SUMMARY: This study was a twin study.
 The researchers looked at different elements of the immune system: T-cells, NK cells, B-cells, cytokines, etc. and saw that the development of these cells were influenced by non-heritable factors such as the environment and random epigenetic changes.
-These immune cells would have different responses towards pathogens/antigens, thus changing the way one twin reacted to disease or vaccination versus the other.
+These immune cells would have different responses towards pathogens/antigens, thus changing the way one twin reacted to disease or vaccination.
 Over time, the twins’ immune systems shared less and less similarities.
 Researchers concluded that during early childhood (before 5 years old), heritable factors determined if someone survived, but once past that age, the environment and life choices had a greater influence on immune system development.

 Brodin, P., Jojic, V., Gao, T., Bhattacharya, S., Angel, C. J., Furman, D., Shen-Orr, S., Dekker, C. L., Swan, G. E., Butte, A. J., Maecker, H. T., … Davis, M. M. (2015).
 Variation in the human immune system is largely driven by non-heritable influences.
 Cell, 160(1-2), 37-47.